Frequent Questions about e-Manifest

-- 1. Will there be a fee to use the e-Manifest system when it goes live?
+1. Is there a fee to use the e-Manifest system?

 Yes, the e-Manifest Act authorized EPA to collect reasonable user fees for all system-related costs, including development and maintenance.
 In the final User Fee Rule, EPA determined that the destination or receiving facilities will pay a per manifest fee that will cover the costs of the e-Manifest system.
-The per manifest fees under the User Fee Rule vary based on the type of manifest (paper or electronic) and the manner of submission (e.g., direct mail, data file upload, image upload).
-EPA has not imposed fees on generators or on members of the pubic that would use the system only to access data.
+The per manifest fees under the User Fee Rule vary based on the type of manifest (paper or electronic) and the manner of submission (e.g., data plus image upload, scanned image upload).
+EPA does not impose fees on generators or on members of the pubic that would use the system only to access data.

-- 2. How much will the e-Manifest system charge per manifest?
+2. How much does the e-Manifest system charge per manifest?

-EPA will impose a per manifest fee for each manifest submitted to the system based on the type (paper or electronic) and mode of submission (mail, data upload, image file upload).
-EPA will publish the final fee schedule to the e-Manifest website prior to the system launch.
+EPA imposes a per manifest fee for each manifest submitted to the system based on the type (paper or electronic) and mode of submission (data plus image upload, scanned image upload).
+For more information on the current fees, visit e-Manifest User Fees and Payment Information.